Where is John Jensen now?

 In 2002 he joined Brondby as assistant manager to Michael Laudrup where he stayed for four years before following Laudrup to Spanish side Getafe.

 Jensen stayed there for just one season before returning to Denmark again in 2009 when he was appointed manager of Randers.
 Unfortunately he was sacked after a string of poor results.

-In January 2011 John Jensen was back in English football when he was appointed assistant manager at Blackburn Rovers working under Steve Kean.
+In January 2011 Jensen was back in English football when he was appointed assistant manager at Blackburn Rovers working under Steve Kean.

 Back to Arsenal